pburkart/web-development/README.md

   3. Example webpages showcasing various functions and features of HTML & CSS.

   4. A "[Next Steps](https://github.com/pburkart/web-development/blob/master/next-steps.md)" document which gives the reader advice on where to go from here.

+## Contributing
+If you have anything that you'd like to add or fix in this repository, feel free to submit a pull request!
+[Here's](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) a quick and easy guide for learning how to submit a pull request on GitHub.